-An online mentorship platform for women by women
+A judgement-free, safe & non-intrusive mentorship platform for women by women

 A college student who aspires to be successful in the field of computer vision and wishes to seek mentorship from people in the industry.
 She also wants to feel safe while she asks her questions and not feel judged.
 She would be a potential user of a mentorship platform that would connect her to other experienced women.

 She is a leader in her field in a corporate firm and is very enthusiastic about helping girls in the field of technology.
 She also feels there should be more women in leadership positions like her and understands the pain points related.
 She can be the potential mentor for girls who aspire to be as successful as her.

 Working male professional who preaches equality and does not feel it is important to give an extra set of opportunities to women in tech.
 He is pretty unaware of the difficulties and barriers that exist for women in technology.
 If given an option to use the platform, he would not be motivated to be a mentor and might discourage it to be a women-centric play again.
 Also he feels this extra help to girls is discriminatory.

 The paper prototypes were tested with 3 team members, 2 peers from the School of Information and 1 female undergrad student.
 There were improvements suggested by the users which I have tried to incorporate in my final digital prototyping.

 1. Style guide and logo

 To decide the color theme of the app, I wanted to experiment with pink style guides as it would give relevance to this female-led platform (cliche and obvious).
 The color palette follows google material design guidelines for color and font accessibility.
 The logo symbolizes the collaboration and the venus symbol of women merged together.